ellysh/video-game-bots/Appendix/README.md

 ## AutoIt and Windows API Compliance

-The table below shows which Windows API function is used by AutoIt functions.
-The AutoIt function is a wrapper for Windows APII one in most cases.
-But AutoIt function combine several Windows API calls in some cases.
+AutoIt functions are wrappers for one or several Windows API functions in most cases.
+This table shows compliance between them:

 | AutoIt v3.3.8.1 | Windows API |
 | -- | -- |